ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/odom/setup_odom_gz_classic.md

 We will now add the IMU sensor and the differential drive plugins of Gazebo to our URDF.
 For an overview of the different plugins available in Gazebo, have a look at [Tutorial: Using Gazebo plugins with ROS](http://classic.gazebosim.org/tutorials?tut=ros_gzplugins).

 For our robot, we will be using the [GazeboRosImuSensor](http://classic.gazebosim.org/tutorials?tut=ros_gzplugins#IMUsensor(GazeboRosImuSensor)) which is a SensorPlugin.
 A SensorPlugin must be attached to a link, thus we will create an `imu_link` to which the IMU sensor will be attached.
 This link will be referenced under the `<gazebo>` element.
 Next, we will set `/demo/imu` as the topic to which the IMU will be publishing its information, and we will comply with [REP145](https://www.ros.org/reps/rep-0145.html) by setting `initialOrientationAsReference` to `false`.
-We will also add some noise to the sensor configuration using Gazebo’s [sensor noise model](http://classic.gazebosim.org/tutorials?tut=sensor_noise).
+We will also add some noise to the sensor configuration using Gazebo's [sensor noise model](http://classic.gazebosim.org/tutorials?tut=sensor_noise).

 Now, we will set up our IMU sensor plugin according to the description above by adding the following lines before the `</robot>` line in our URDF: